mikecao/shorty/README.md

 When a user opens the short URL they will be redirected to the long URL location.

-By default, Shorty will generate an HTML response.
-You can alter the format by passing in a `format` query parameter.
+By default, Shorty will generate an HTML response for all saved URLs.
+You can alter the response format by passing in a `format` query parameter.

     http://example.com/?url=http://www.google.com&format=text